stgoddv/vue-multilevel-accordion/README.md

 </template>
 ```

 5. Place the component with the slot wherever you want.
 You've to pass the component the tree structure and optionally a margin on the left that it's going to growth with every level of depth.
+For more options see the [Options](#options) section.

 ```html
 <multilevel-accordion :tree="tree" :marginLeft="2">